iot-Noob/API-Boiler-Plate/README.md

-# FastAPI Authentication Example
+#  FastAPI Boilerplate with SQLAlchemy Integration

-This project demonstrates how to use FastAPI with JWT for authentication and Argon2 for password hashing.
+This project demonstrates how to use FastAPI with JWT for authentication, Argon2 for password hashing, and SQLAlchemy for database ORM.
 The application includes endpoints for user login, signup, account update, and account deletion.

 ## Prerequisites